-The focus of this Debt Affordability Study is Texas' not self-supporting debt, 71.7 percent of which will be retired by 2017.
-This rapid rate of debt retirement occurs primarily because the Texas Public Finance Authority (TPFA), the state agency that issues most of the state's not self-supporting debt, structures debt service for those issuances with level principal payments rather than level debt-service payments.
-Although annual debt service will be higher in the earlier years for bonds structured with level principal payments, the principal payments are the same throughout the amortization period which results in more rapid principal amortization and lower interest costs than bonds structured with level debt service.
+This Debt Affordability Study focuses on Texas' not self-supporting debt, 69.7 percent of which will be retired by 2019.
+This rapid rate of debt retirement occurs primarily because the Texas Public Finance Authority, the state agency that issues most of the state's not self-supporting debt, structures debt service for general obligation not self-supporting debt with level principal payments rather than level debt-service payments.
+Although annual debt service will be higher in the earlier years for debt structured with level principal payments, the more rapid principal amortization as compared with level debt service results in lower overall interest costs over the life of the debt .In addition, debt structured with level principal payments frees up capacity for the state to issue more general obligation debt in future years.

 By comparison, a level debt-service payment structure can be easier for budgeting purposes when bond amortization is structured with level debt-service payments for each fiscal period.
 Level debt service is frequently appropriate for revenue-based financings where project revenues support the debt service such as low-income housing or water utilities.
-However, level debt service results in a slower repayment of principal in the early years of the debt and thus more interest is paid over the life of the debt than with the level principal amortization structure.
+Although the debt-service payments are lower in the early years than with a level principal payment structure, the slower repayment of principal in the early years results in higher overall interest costs over the life of the debt.

-Approximately 35.5 percent of the principal amount of Texas' self-supporting debt is retired in 10 years.
+Approximately 32.1 percent of the principal amount of Texas' self-supporting debt is retired in 10 years.
 The slower rate of retirement for self-supporting debt is due in part to the use of level debt service or other forms of delayed principal repayment as well as the issuance of debt with maturities of 30 years or more to match the useful life of the projects financed such as housing and water development programs.